rdebokx/ltga-gomea-parallel/README.md

 Running the LTGA GOMEA Parallel in Docker is not supported yet.

+## Training Data

+This repository contains a set of pre-generated combinatorial problem definitions for the problems `ONEMAX`, `NK_LANDSCAPES` and `MAXCUT`.
+In total, this consists of more than 200MB of problem definition data, which is situated in the resources' [`problemdata` folder](app/src/main/resources/problemdata).

 ## Development

 * To run all unit tests, use `./gradlew test`